-Equity Capital Markets / Debt Capital Markets part of the business into our corporate client offering.
+- Equity Capital Markets / Debt Capital Markets part of the business into our corporate client offering.
 This integration was concluded in 2017.
-The operating expenses of NIBC Markets for 2016 relate to H2 2016;

-- Operating expenses include a provision in payroll expenses with respect to the review of our strategic alternatives and related process and preparations, further elaborated on in the CEOletter of this document; - 3.
-External servicing expenses in the retail client offering increased in 2017 by EUR 5 million, of which EUR 2 million expenses for the transition of a part of the mortgage loan portfolio to another service provider (which will lead to more efficiency and lower servicing expenses in the future) and EUR 3 million for the substantially higher origination level of mortgage loans, including the Originate-to-Manage offering; - 4.
-IT related expenses increased by EUR 12 million in 2017 compared to 2016.
-This increase mainly relates to the strengthening of the current infrastructure, improvements of business platforms, including phasing out of some legacy systems, regulatory projects such as MIFID II and IFRS 9 and an IT transition programme started in H2 2016.
+The operating expenses of NIBC Markets for 2016 relate to H2 2016; - 2.
+Operating expenses include expenses of EUR 6 million with respect to the review of our strategic alternatives and related process and preparations, further elaborated on in the CEO-letter of this document: - 3.
+External servicing expenses in the retail client offering increased in 2017 by EUR 5 million, of which EUR 2 million expenses for the transition of a part of the Mortgage Loan portfolio to another service provider (which will lead to more efficiency and lower servicing expenses in the future) and EUR 3 million for the substantially higher origination level of mortgage loans, including the originate to manage offering; - 4.
+IT related other operating expenses including expenses for projects increased by EUR 12 million in 2017 compared to 2016.
+This increase mainly relates to the strengthening of the current infrastructure, improvements of business platforms, including phasing out of some legacy systems, regulatory projects such as MIFID II and IFRS 9 and an IT transition programme started in H2 2016.; - 5.
+Operating expenses with respect to Vijlma increased by EUR 3 million in 2017; - 6.
+Operating expenses of BEEQUIP increased by EUR 2 million from EUR 2 million in 2016 to EUR 4 million in 2017.